Guiding large-scale management of invasive species using network metrics

 \section{Acknowledgements}

+The authors thank A. Kinsley for comments on a previous draft.
 Funding for this research was provided by Resources for the Future and the National Socio-Environmental Synthesis Center (SESYNC) under funding received from the National Science Foundation (NSF) DBI-1639145.
 The Northern Research Station, USDA Forest Service also provided support.
 L.E.D. acknowledges support from NSF OCE-2049360.